Ten FAQs on advertising strategy.

 You might want to try newspapers (local, national, trade or free-sheets), magazines (general interest, specialist, in-house or local), local radio, cinemas, posters (on public transport), brochures and leaflets, point-of-sale displays or directories.

-The internet allows you to target your advertisement specifically at people that are either searching for a product or service like yours or those that have already shown an interest in them.
+The internet allows you to target your advertisement specifically at people who are searching for a product or service like yours, or those who have already shown an interest in them.

 Keep your message simple.
 Stress the benefits, not the features, of your offer.
 Try to build in a unique selling proposition and make a claim your competitors cannot match.

-4. How much do I need to spend?
+4. How much do I need to spend on advertising?

-Consider how much you normally spend and how effective it was in relation to your business objectives.
+Consider how much you normally spend on marketing, and how effective it is in relation to your business objectives.
 Assess what your competitors are doing, as if they are advertising heavily you might need to do the same to ensure your message is heard.

 Consider how far you are from achieving your objectives.
 For example, if you are launching a new product you may need to spend heavily to increase awareness.
 Consider what your advertising is worth to you.
 Calculate how many extra sales you need to make to justify your spend.